 - CCV Advisors can enroll students in KeyTrain® anytime.
 The earlier the better!
 KeyTrain® skills will help students in their college courses and in their professional and personal day-to-day work with numbers.

 - It is best to take the QRA immediately after completing a college-level math.
 The QRA is free to CCV students and is offered multiple times each semester.
-Students taking MAT-1030 Applied Math Concepts will take the assessment as part of the course.
+Students taking MAT-1030 Applied Math Concepts will take the assessment (QRA) as part of the course.
+Online MAT-1030 students will need to take the assessment at their local academic center.
 Students completing other math courses can take the assessment in any CCV academic center.